mikeloguay/my-gadgets/README.md

 - Automated testing
 - CI/CD

+Simplicity is one of the main design principles, but making sure the separation of concerns and maintainability is also optimized.

-## Functional features
+## Functional requirements

 ### Supported

+- CRUD operations on a gadget (simple entity with no relations)

 ### Planned

-- CRUD operations on a gadget (simple entity with no relations)
 - Basic details: name, notes, photo
 - Manage list of brands
 - Manage type of gadget
+- Send alert when the warranty of a gadget is close to expire

+## Non-functional requirements

+### Supported

+- Automatic migrations

+### Planned

+- Global exeption handling via `IExceptionHandler` (with HTTP status codes mapping)
+- Validation of both DTOs and entities with fluent validation